joeyh92989/little-esty-shop/DTR.md

  * PR and code checks

 Pomodoro Break Schedule:
- * Up to each of us, but implement as needed
+ * Up to each of us, but implement as needed.
  * Austin is taking anime poms, work for 60mins

 Expectations for giving and receiving feedback: